 Due to his ability to see dead people, he can also see the “spirits” that feed off of traumatic events that end in horrific murders.
 When he sees them trailing this new stranger, he becomes wary that something bad is about to happen and follows him to investigate.
 This leads to a series of events that will change Pico Mundo and his life forever.
 Dun, dun, dunnnn!

 Honestly, I watched the movie Odd Thomas on Netflix before I ever read the book.
 The movie was a different and intriguing take on mediums (those people who can see and talk to ghosts), which compelled me to read the novel (as soon as I found out that one existed).
-It was so easy to like Odd, his girlfriend Stormy, and the good he tries to do with his gift of seeing dead people.
-I hope they make a sequel (which might not happen since the lead actor died this year).
+It was so easy to like Odd, his girlfriend Stormy, and the good he tries to do with his gift.
 If you haven’t seen it, I suggest giving it a watch, it was an underrated movie.

 Head over to Goodreads to read an excerpt or listen to a sample of the audiobook.
-If you like supernatural, paranormal, comedy, and some romance then this is the novel for you.
+If you like the supernatural, paranormal, comedy, and a little romance then this is the novel for you.
 Go ahead, give it a try.
 Happy reading!

 Here’s the trailer for the movie.
 I believe it doesn’t do the movie justice, but it will give you a glimpse of what it’s about.

 For further information on Dean Koontz and this novel: http://www.deankoontz.com/